byuccl/ddr_rowhammer/beam-test/test_scripts/readme.md

 make deps
 ```

-Note: We have a file called `env.sh` that adds the repository 'yinstruments' through a relative path.
+Note: We have a file called `env.sh` that adds the repository 'yinstruments' to PATH through a relative path.

 Finally, I sourced the file 'env.sh' and navigated into the test_scripts directory where I can now run the scripts.